openrct2-ridecreation-api

 "rideType": 52, // 52 = Wooden Roller Coaster

-"rideObject": 0, // Ride object variant
+"rideObject": 0, // Ride object variant (use listLoadedRideObjects to find valid indices)

 "entranceObject": 0, // Entrance style